pouannes/ashby_challenge/DESIGN.md

 Error handling and parameter validation were kept pretty minimal in the code, because it's usually handled through global utilities that I didn't implement here.

-### No authentication / user handling
+### No authentication / permissions / user handling

-Authentication and handling object ownership was also kept minimal in the code.
+Authentication, permissions and object ownership was also kept minimal in the code.
 It was only included in:

 - The `Form` object, to know who the author of the form is.
 - The `Survey` object, to know who answered the form.